n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Airtable/README.md

 ![Using the Airtable node to insert data into an Airtable table](./Airtable_node.png)

 ### 4. Airtable1 node (List)

-1. Select the credentials that you entered in the previous Airtable node.
+1. Select the credentials that you entered in the previous node.
 2. Select the 'List' option from the ***Operation*** dropdown list.
-3. Enter the same application ID used in the previous Airtable node in the ***Application ID*** field.
+3. Enter the application ID used in the previous node in the ***Application ID*** field.
-4. Enter the name of the table used in the previous Airtable node in the ***Table*** field.
+4. Enter the name of the table used in the previous node in the ***Table*** field.
 5. Click on ***Execute Node*** to run the workflow.

 ![Using the Airtable node to read data from an Airtable table](./Airtable1_node.png)

 ## Further Reading